knative/docs/docs/versioned/serving/config-network-adapters.md

 kubectl get pods -n knative-serving
 ```

-The Knative team tests the following ingress controllers:
+The ingress controllers have the following names:

 - Kourier: `kourier-control-*`, and `kourier-gateway-*`.
 Kourier is included in the Knative Serving installation should appear in the results when your cluster is first created.
 - Contour: `contour-*`